 When everyone was rushing to the stores at the beginning of the Covid-19 pandemic, we were already prepared.
 If everyone kept some basic supplies in their homes, there would be no need for the panic buying that accompanies any disaster.
 Sure, the bread shelves would probably still be empty, but you'd know you have what you need to get by.

 Coffee, Tea Bags

 Soup, Chicken Broth

 Tomatoes, Tomato Sauce,

 Fruit Cocktail, Peaches, Pineapple

 Bottles and Jars

 Catchup, Mayonnaise, Salad Dressing

-The only thing I notice is that couponers sometimes will buy something like 5 years worth of body wash just because they have a great coupon.
-If you weren't going to buy it anyway, you really aren't saving any money, also it is taking up valuable real estate in your stockpile.
-Be careful about stocking up too much on lotion, the oils in it go rancid after a while and it starts to smell funny.
+The only thing I notice is that couponers sometimes will buy something like five years' worth of body wash just because they have a great coupon.
+If you weren't going to buy it anyway, you really aren't saving any money.
+Also, it is taking up valuable real estate in your stockpile.
+Be careful about stocking up too much on lotion, the oils in it go rancid after a while, and it starts to smell funny.